-Any staff of the eight faculties of TU Delft can submit a Proposal.
-Collaboration across faculties is encouraged.
-In order to be eligible, the applicant(s) is required to have an active working relationship with TU Delft at the time of application and for the whole duration of the proposed project.
-In addition, all applicants should ensure that their head(s) of department support the project and the proposed time investment required by the applicants.
+All teaching staff of the eight faculties of TU Delft can submit a Proposal.
+In order to be eligible, applicants are required to have an active working relationship with TU Delft at the time of application and for the whole duration of the proposed project.
+In addition, all applicants need explicit approval from their head(s) of department for the project and the proposed time investment required by the applicants.
 This is done by adding a support letter from the department heads of all involved project members to the proposal.
 A template for the support letter from the department head is found here.

 The Open Science Programme offers a budget of up to EUR 20,000 per accepted project proposal.
-If the project budget extends beyond this limit, the department(s) of the applicant(s) can offer to supplement the budget with internal funding.
-Such agreements need to be made prior to the submission of the Proposal, and a support letter from the faculty needs to be attached to the Application Form.
+If the project budget extends beyond this limit, the department(s) of the applicant(s) can offer to supplement the budget with funding from other sources.
+Such agreements need to be made prior to the submission of the Proposal, and a support letter from the faculty needs to be attached to the Application Form that specifically mentions this.

 In addition to the budget, project members are encouraged to make use of the Library’s Open Education related services, which includes support with copyright matters and open licenses, similarity check of materials to be published, and finding suitable platforms and repositories for hosting and showcasing Open Educational Resources.

 Project members will be required to publish all materials produced in the project with a CC BY 4.0 license, unless valid reasons apply to use another licensing type.
-In case a CC BY license cannot be used, the project members need to consult Michiel de Jong, Open Education coordinator, in order to make agreements about which license is used.
+In case a CC BY license cannot be used, the project members need to consult the Open Education coordinator, in order to make agreements about which license is used.

 Project members will also be required to disseminate information both about the project process and about the results of the project at TU Delft’s Education Day and at the Open Education Week.
 Additionally, the project members will be asked to publish an article about their project in The Educator, the Teaching Academy’s monthly newsletter, with the help of the library communications team.

 Project proposals should be written using the Application Form.
-The Call is open for application until 1 December 2022, 24:00.
-The applicants will be notified of the reviewers decision before 31 December 2022.
-Projects should start no later than February 2023.
+The Call is open for application until 24 November 2023, 24:00.
+The applicants will be notified of the reviewers’ decision before 12 January 2024.
+Projects should start no later than February 2024.

 The application form includes a template for writing work packages.
-A proposal should include work packages on project management, evaluation and sustainability, as well as 1-3 project specific work packages.
+A proposal should include work packages on project management and sustainability, as well as 1-3 project specific work packages.

 In addition to the Application Form, applicants are required to submit a Support Letter from their Head(s) of Department.
-For this purpose, they can use the template provided.
+For this purpose, the template provided should be used.

 Proposals will be evaluated by a review board with representatives of all eight faculties of TU Delft, based on the following five criteria, using a 0-3 point scale for each criterion: